First Conjoint Meeting of RIKEN and International Society of Microbiota

 Microbiota and Longevity: Targeting Healthy Aging

-Fermentation and New Strains: From Tradition to Innovation
+Reinventing Fermentation: From Tradition to Therapeutic Innovation

 Tokyo Targeting Microbiota Conference will discuss fermentation and new strains.
 This session will explore how traditional fermentation and the discovery of new microbial strains are improving health, nutrition, and medicine.
 Fermentation has been practiced for centuries in many cultures, particularly in places like Japan, where foods such as miso, natto, and sake have long been linked to better health.
 Today, scientists are uncovering how fermented foods and new microbes can benefit the body in powerful ways.